- Past 24hrs3"

 Skiing can be enjoyed in many ways.
 At ski areas you might see people using alpine, snowboard, telemark, cross country or other specialized equipment such as that used by the disabled.
 Regardless of how you decide to enjoy the slopes, always show courtesy to others and be aware that there are elements of risk in skiing that common sense and personal awareness can help reduce.
 Observe the code listed below and share with other skiers the responsibility for a great skiing experience.

 In our commitment to safety, Snowbasin is pleased to present our Avalanche Rescue Training Center.
 Built in cooperation with Wasatch Backcountry Rescue and the "Are You Beeping" and "Stay On Top Of It" public awareness campaigns, the center offers backcountry enthusiasts an opportunity to sharpen their rescue skills in the safety of a controlled environment.
-Located next to the Ski Patrol building near the Main Plaza (at the base, the Avalanche Rescue Training Center allows users to practice finding one to four buried "targets" in the snow using their avalanche transceivers (provided by user) and probes (provided by Snowbasin).
+Located at the top of LIttle Cat lift (at the base, the Avalanche Rescue Training Center allows users to practice finding one to four buried "targets" in the snow using their avalanche transceivers (provided by user) and probes (provided by Snowbasin).
 A flashing light and siren indicate when a target has been found, and the rescue time is recorded.
 The training facility is free to the public and is open daily from 9:00 a.m. to 5:00 p.m.

 Backcountry skiing can be exhilarating, but also very dangerous.
 Without the avalanche control teams like at the resorts, backcountry snow terrain can quickly give way, starting an avalanche.
 Although there is no sure fire way to stay out of trouble while backcountry skiing, here are some tips that can help you "stay on top of it!"